stefanmielke/libdragon-extensions/README.md

 tiled_destroy(tile_test);
 ```

-> tiled_cached.h | tiled_cached.c
+> (deprecated) tiled_cached.h | tiled_cached.c

 This variant can perform really well even if you have more than a few different textures due to its caching, and it tries to prevent texture swaps as much as it can.
+It is no longer actively supported, but you can still use it if you really want

 It consumes more memory, takes more time to init, and lacks culling.